Sir David Graaff, 1st Baronet: Legacy

 When Sir David died in 1931, his estate was consolidated into one company, Graaff's Trust, one of the largest land owners in South Africa.

 Apart from his political career his most notable achievements were the construction of the Table Mountain Aerial Cableway, which the family still part own today, as well as large mining and later property interests and investments.
 His trademark mansions are still scattered around Cape Town today.
 His beach house Zonnekus on Woodbridge Island, was built by Italian artisans and the material was shipped to South Africa during the great depression.
 Previously he had built De Grendel, an 8000 hectare stud farm where he bred prized Arab horses.

 He was succeeded as baronet by his eldest son De Villiers.
 He was also survived by his youngest son, Johannes, a noted Welfare Economist.

+Along with other Cape politicians, Graaff is depicted in the 1899 artwork Holiday Time in Cape Town by James Ford.